thomazbastiaanssen/kronos/README.md

-Data should be prepared in “long form” for use in Kronos; that is with values repeating in the “Timepoint” column, which defines when data was collected in a 24-hour cycle.
+Data should be prepared in “long form” for use in Kronos; that is with values repeating in the “Timepoint” column, which defines when data was collected during the period, here a 24-hour cycle.

 Our package includes example datasets that we will use in this tutorial that are pre-formatted.
 You can rearrange your data into long form using